 Dead Drifting or Partial Dead Drifting Streamers

-Yes, you can dead drift streamers, guys do this all the time when they nymph with wooly buggers and egg-sucking leech patterns.
+Yes, you can dead drift streamers, guys do this all the time when they nymph with Woolly Buggers and Egg-sucking Leech patterns.
 This is usually done with nymphing methods like indicator nymphing.